vivek-dodia/matrix-app/METRICS.md

 # Matrix Health Metrics Reference

-This document lists all health metrics currently exported by the Matrix app from Apple HealthKit to Prometheus.
+This document lists all 60+ health metrics available in the Matrix app from Apple HealthKit.
+You can view these metrics in the app's Metrics Overview screen and configure which ones to display using the Metrics Settings.

 ## Metric Format